(1) As used in this section, unless the context clearly requires otherwise, the following definitions apply:

 (c) The use of the requested body-gripping trap(s) would result in direct or indirect harm to people or domestic animals;

 (d) The use of the requested body-gripping trap(s) would conflict with federal or state law, local ordinance or department rule.

 (14) A special trapping permit may be revoked if the department determines:

 (a) Information contained in the application was inaccurate or false;

 (b) The permittee or person trapping under the permit fails to comply with any of the permit conditions; or

 (c) The permittee or person trapping under the permit exceeds the number of animals authorized.

 RCW.
-Appeal requests shall be filed in writing and returned within twenty days from the mailing date of the denial and be addressed to WDFW Legal Services Office, 600 Capitol Way North, Olympia, Washington 98501-1091.
+The department must receive an appeal request in writing within twenty days from the mailing date of the notice of denial or revocation.
+Address appeals to WDFW Legal Services Office, 600 Capitol Way North, Olympia, Washington 98501-1091.

 .
 WSR 01-17-067 (Order 01-165), § 232-12-142, filed 8/15/01, effective 9/15/01.]